-- 1. Download LAB_1.zip from the website.
+- 1. Download EE3221_RTDSP_Lab.zip from the website.
 Unzip the file to a location of your choosing.
-This will create a folder named LAB_1.
+This will create a folder named EE3221_RTDSP_Lab.
 Browse to the folder. - 2.
-Open the Vision 5 project DSP_LiB by double clicking on its icon in the LAB_1 folder.
-You should see a project structure as shown in Figure 7.
+Open the Vision 5 project DSP_LiB by double clicking on its icon in the EE3221_RTDSP_Lab folder.
+This will automatically launch Keil uVision, and open the pre-configured project.
 Note: If prompted to install a missing package, choose to install the package and wait for the Pack Installer to finish before proceeding.